d-oliveros/isomorphine/README.md

 # Isomorphine

-Isomorphine lets you use server-side modules in the browser, by providing a minimal webpack-based transport layer, that lets you access server-side entities seamlessly, without the need to do manual HTTP requests.
+Isomorphine is a webpack loader that lets you access server-side modules in the browser, by abstracting the execution context of your modules.

-Isomorphine works by requiring all the files in the specified folder, and creating an entity map that browsers use to communicate with the server entities.

-When requiring a file from the server's execution context, the module is resolved as-is (the same as requiring a module directly `require('./whatever.js')`).
-When accessing a server-side module from the browser's execution context, the module is provided as a mirror of the server-side entity.
-This mirror will automatically transport any method call to the server, abstracting the transport layer for you, while conserving your module's API surface area.
+When accessing a server-side module from the browser, the module is provided as a mirror of the server-side entity.
+This mirror will automatically transport any method call to the server, abstracting the routing layer for you.
+When accessing a module from the server's execution context, the module is resolved as-is, without any mirroring or routing whatsover.
 The server-side code will _not_ be required in the browser, thus making browser-incompatible entities usable in the browser.

-This lets you share and use server-side code in the browser (eg your db models) and eliminate data fetching boilerplate.
+This lets you share and use server-side code in the browser (for example your database models) and eliminate data fetching boilerplate.
 It does _not_ expose server-side code.
-It also provides a [security mechanism](#rpc-context) for remote procedure calls (RPCs).
+It also provides a [security mechanism](#rpc-context) for remote procedure calls (RPCs), and support promise-based server-side entities.

 You don’t need to do HTTP requests and endpoints anymore.
 You can skip the transport layer, and focus on your application's purpose.